Study of the U.S. Institute for Student Leaders 2015 Program Pakistan (SUSI)

 How do I apply?

-Complete an application form and submit it to IslamabadExchanges@state.gov by December 31, 2013.
+Complete an application form and submit it to IslamabadExchanges@state.gov by December 7, 2014.
 Only emailed applications will be considered for review.
 Take special care in answering the essay questions.
+When E-mailing the Application kindly use the following format for Subject line: Applicant Name, Name of Institution, City in which you study, for e.g. Gulshan Batool, Nust, Islamabad.
+(This is Important, please do not ignore this)

 The Public Affairs Section will contact the applicants selected for interviews based on the criteria above, as demonstrated in the application.
-Interviews will take place in early January 2014 at a location specified to the shortlisted candidates at a later date.
+Interviews will take place in late December 2014 at a location specified to the shortlisted candidates at a later date.
 Only shortlisted candidates will be contacted.

-The list of finalists and alternates will be announced by mid March 2014.
+The list of finalists and alternates will be announced by End February 2015.

 And after that...?